 - Project gECHO through a partnership with Kiwanis International Australian District Incorporated Charity.
 Project gECHO provided much needed funds for the detection and treatment of Indigenous people with RHD.
 This funding included $50,000 for a database and $40,000 to the Menzies School of Health, and the Australian and New Zealand Congenital Heart Disease Research Centre in 2008, and an additional $5,000 in 2010.

 3. Regional HeartKids support groups.
 HeartKids has an Australia- wide network of regional support groups that can provide informed support and resources to assist families and children affected by CHD.
 This regional representation provides local support for patients and families, social activities, and fundraising activities.
 Some groups are collaborating with research, medical and Indigenous organisations to build and provide information for patients, families and health care workers in remote areas.

 4. State based HeartKids organisations are providing information packs and travel assistance to regional and sometimes remote communities, when requested.
 Indigenous people in remote communities also require ‘easy to understand’ information about the importance of follow-up treatment and the support available in capital city and regional hospitals.

 5. HeartKids provides support through its Family Support Coordinators located in each paediatric hospital throughout Australia.
 This support includes food vouchers, clothing (particularly those coming from warmer climates) and accommodation.
 Family Support Coordinators are often present at Paediatric Cardiology Clinic Days in major regional Hospitals.

-6. Information provision through the HeartKids Australia website: http://heartkids.org.au/; newsletters, Facebook, together with information through the family support coordinators by phone, or Email.
+6. Information provision through the HeartKids Australia website, newsletters, Facebook and information provided through the Family Support Coordinators.